andy-preston/spiralSound/README.md

 to a library to achieve the same results programatically rather than using a GUI.

-Where SSM was a straight software modular synth SpiralSound is more of a kit for building your own soft-synths.
+Where SSM was a straight software modular synth, SpiralSound is more of a kit for building your own soft-synths.

 Warning